Graduate Certificate

 NOTE: If you are an education major in Health Care Systems, you do not need to apply for the certificate as these courses are a part of your degree program.

-DNP and PhD: DNP and PhD students have required elective hours in their programs of study.
+PhD: PhD students have required elective hours in their programs of study, therefore the 40% rule may apply.
 Only one of the 3-credit nursing education courses may count for both the certificate and your doctoral degree.

 Yes.
 If you have successfully completed the 9-credit certificate program it will be indicated on your transcript.
 It is the responsibility of the student to make certain that 9-credits of coursework have been completed by the projected date of graduation.